OpernixIT/OpernixITSM/README.md

 ## Windows Agent Installation

-The Windows agent collects endpoint inventory and health information and sends it to the NexusIT server.
+The Windows agent collects endpoint inventory and health information and sends it to the OpernixIT server.

 Run PowerShell as Administrator: